 Pareto Analysis Charts: A Practical Construction Guide

-A Pareto chart is a combination bar-and-line graph that displays categories in descending order of frequency alongside a cumulative percentage line, providing immediate visual identification of the vital few.
+A Pareto chart is a combination bar-and-line graph that displays categories in descending order of frequency alongside a cumulative percentage line.
+That layout gives you immediate visual identification of the vital few.
 The American Society for Quality (ASQ) defines it as one of the seven basic quality tools [4].
-Here’s how to build one from your task data.
+Here is how to build one from your task data.

 Pareto chart (also called a Pareto diagram): A dual-axis combination graph that plots categories in descending order of frequency or magnitude as vertical bars against a left axis, while a connected line on a right axis tracks the running cumulative percentage.
 The point where that cumulative line crosses approximately 80% marks the boundary between the vital few causes on the left and the trivial many on the right [4].